 The Office of Sustainability is requesting an Environmental Analyst position to assist with developing and/or reviewing these assessments.

-To implement the CESMP, one of the necessary first steps is to build up institutional capacity to execute the foundational elements of the plan.
+Institutional Capacity: To implement the CESMP, one of the necessary first steps is to build up institutional capacity to execute the foundational elements of the plan.
 This includes key activities such as increasing staff capacity to pursue federal grants for green programs and the capacity for communication and outreach that will engage residents and businesses in the voluntary measures recommended in the CESMP.

 To begin implementation, the Office of Sustainability is hiring a Climate and Energy Manager to provide the necessary support to begin to stand up projects and programs for the high priority actions in the CESMP.
 The County will also utilize the $1.04M in CIP funding that has been allocated by the Board via Resolutions 21-663 and 22-573 for the CESMP to kick-start actions that are related to County infrastructure.
 The following CIP projects are recommended for consideration as first steps: